Fluqz/synthesizer/to-do.md

   set: drum parts (hihat, snare etc)
        random (aber im takt) or steady 4/4 8/8 2/4 etc or 16 bars triggering triggering

-- hide keyboard

-- Mode - random octaves on all keys (changes after pressed?)

 - loop mode recording - set a loop length and start record and play. loop runns and playing will overdub. also make undo

 - Loop recordings?
+- Add knob automation (startVal, endVal, curve, duration)

+- upload presets to database?

 - Add different colors for different octaves (only for black keys?)
-- Add knob automation (startVal, endVal, curve, duration)
+- hide keyboard
+- Mode - random octaves on all keys (changes after pressed?)
 - Pressing keys changes the color of the background/keys.
 Colors are chose by my synesthesia palette

-- Beatmachine ?
-- upload presets to database?
+- moodlight background easy smoothly between colors